 Students must be formally admitted to the School of Nursing, which is an upper division major.
 Admission to UNCG does not guarantee admission to the upper division major.
 Applications are available each year on the School of Nursing website from December 1 through February 1.
-Transcripts from all post-secondary schools attended must be submitted by February 1st, as these grades and GPA are also taken into consideration during the admissions process.
-Students are notified of the School's decision regarding acceptance in early to mid-March.
-Students may not enroll in required nursing courses without being admitted to the School.
+Transcripts from all post-secondary schools attended must be submitted by February 1st, as these grades and GPA are also considered during admissions.
+Students are notified of the program's decision regarding acceptance in early to mid-March.
+Students may not enroll in required nursing courses without formally being admitted to the nursing program.